-Through the work at the Samuel Morris Foundation I have the privilege of meeting some really amazing children and their parents.
+Through the work at the Samuel Morris Foundation, I have the privilege of meeting some really amazing children and their parents.
 Children and parents whose lives have been forever altered.

 One child I had the privilege of meeting and the foundation was able to provide some assistance to was Joshua.
-Joshua experienced a near drowning in his families backyard swimming pool in February 2009.
+Joshua experienced a non-fatal drowning in his families backyard swimming pool in February 2009.

-Joshua fought hard to battle on, unfortunately Josh was left with severe disabilities and a constant battle to continue to breathe.
+Joshua fought hard to battle on, unfortunately, Josh was left with severe disabilities and a constant battle to continue to breathe.
 Josh’s parents fought an amazing battle to give Josh the best possible chance at surviving and having the best possible life that his medical condition would allow.

 Eighteen months to the day Josh lost his battle and passed away quietly at home on Friday last week.

-Following Josh’s death I was attending the 6th Annual AUSTSWIM National Aquatic Education Conference.
-A gathering of aquatics industry people from around the Australia and New Zealand.
+Following Josh’s death, I was attending the 6th Annual AUSTSWIM National Aquatic Education Conference.
+A gathering of aquatics industry people from around Australia and New Zealand.
 Josh’s parent demonstrated their own courage in many ways.
 One of which was giving the Samuel Morris Foundation permission to discuss Josh’s story at the Conference.